 ROI vs IRR – Similarities

 - Both represent the average annual return of investment.

 - One can use them as a backward-looking evaluation of a completed investment or a forward-looking estimate of performance.

-Both ROI vs IRR have their own strengths and weaknesses.
-ROI is simple to calculate and easy to understand but does not take into account the time value of money.
-IRR, on the other hand, considers the time value of the money but is comparatively complex to calculate and understand.
+Both ROI vs IRR has their own strengths and weaknesses.
+ROI is simple to calculate and easy to understand but does not consider the time value of money.
+On the other hand, IRR considers the time value of the money but is comparatively complex to calculate and understand.

-So, it is better, if a company or investor or analyst uses both the metrics to get valuable insight into an investment’s past or potential performance going ahead.
+So, it is better if a company or investor, or analyst uses both the metrics to get valuable insight into an investment’s past or potential performance going ahead.
 For instance, one can use IRR for evaluating the performance over the long-term or against benchmarks, such as the S&P 500.
-However, for evaluating short-term gains or for the cash-on-cash returns, one can go for the ROI.1,2
+However, for evaluating short-term gains or for the cash-on-cash returns, one can go for the ROI.